gdm413229/swwmgz_m/ExtendedLore.md

   advanced computing power to run thirty parallel instances of Crysis and a 500-player Minecraft server.
 This lasts for several months, allowing things to mostly return to normal for a while, including the Tokyo Olympics.
-  Following a concert of Ashley's band, she meets Yui Miyamoto and they start dating.
-Not long after, they get married.
 - 2021: The "Luna Event" happens.
 The first contact between humans and a non-hostile alien race, the Nukuri, who had been observing our race for centuries from a hidden research facility on the Moon, and had noticed the